 In addition to the signature African-inspired dishes you can also find burgers, pizzas, ribs, wings and calamari on the menu.
 For something lighter The Bannister's sushi bar offers all the usual favourites like maki, rainbow rolls and California rolls plus some quirky vegetarian options like the strawberry and cream cheese fashion sandwiches.

 Night owls will rejoice as The Bannister has one of the latest opening kitchens in the city.
-On Fridays and Saturdays the hotel kitchen closes at 2am (the sushi bars closes at half past midnight!) giving you plenty of time to catch a comedy show and then stay on for dinner after.
+On Fridays and Saturdays the hotel kitchen closes at 2am (the sushi bars closes at half past midnight!).

 Show on map